 Now you've registered your account, it's time to perform the revival procedure!

 Sign in with the email address and password you used when registering your account.
-If all your credentials are correct, and you're not using Windows XP, you should be signed in and have full access to MSN/Windows Live again!
+If all your credentials are correct, you should be signed in and have full access to the Escargot Chat network!
 It's alive!
 It's alive!